Testosterone levels in men have been falling over the last 20 or so years.

 If you’re concerned you may be experiencing any of these symptoms, testing your T levels only requires a simple blood test.
 Ask your doctor about this test, as well as any other steps to take if you feel you are being negatively affected by a lowered T count.

-Seven Ways to Increase Testosterone Naturally
+Seven Ways to Naturally Increase Testosterone Levels

 1. Get Plenty of Exercise

-It’s no secret at this point that regular exercise is one of the foundational keys to leading a healthy lifestyle.
+Regular exercise is one of the foundational keys to leading a healthy lifestyle.
 Exercise improves both your physical and mental well-being, but it can also increase your testosterone levels as well.

 Multiple different clinical studies have been carried out regarding exercise’s impact on T levels, and many seem to confirm that resistance training (such as lifting weights) is the best form of exercise when it comes to increasing your natural testosterone levels in both the short-term and long-term.